Click to choose image:

 Click on the picture on the left to pick a color.

 Color is everywhere.
-It’s in the clothes you wear, the food you eat, and even the walls of your home.
-But what if you want to find a color code for an image?
+It's in the clothes you wear, the food you eat, and even the walls of your home.
+But what if you want to pick a color code from an image?

-The best part about using this tool is that images are processed inside the browser and never uploaded to our servers.
+The best part about using our tool is that images are processed inside your browser and are never uploaded to our servers.
 So no matter how many colors you need, they will always be right there with you!
-And because it runs locally on your machine, there’s no waiting time when loading up an image – so go ahead and get started today!
+And because it runs locally on your machine, there's no waiting time when loading up an image - so go ahead and get started today!

 1. Upload an image: Click on the "Select Image" button above to open a file picker to select an image from your computer or mobile device.
 Note: The image you select stays on your device and is never uploaded to our servers.